DUNU HULK Review

 Each of these connectors is easily changeable and has a auto-lock feature.
 This provides a convenience switching from one device to another.

-The overall build quality of the HULK is “Rock Solid!”
+The HULK cable is a bit heavy, but the overall build quality is “Rock Solid!”

 - Model : HULK